MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/2-exercise-get-started.md

 :::image type="content" source="../media/my-shopping-list-app-loading.png" alt-text="Browsing to your web app":::

 Your app should say **Loading data ...** because there is no data or API yet.
-You'll add the API for your web app in the next section.
+You'll add the API for your web app later on in this tutorial.

 Now stop your running app.